ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 {: numbered='no'}

 - OCSP stapling data = h'010203'
-- TEEP Device will have 2 TAs with the following SUIT Component Identifiers:
+- TEEP Device will have two TCs with the following SUIT Component Identifiers:
   - [ 0x0102030405060708090a0b0c0d0e0f ]
   - [ 0x1102030405060708090a0b0c0d0e0f ]
 - SUIT manifest-list is set empty only for example purposes